 - Establish a Federal Transportation Electrification Commission (TEC).

 Strengthen local transition efforts with federal supports.
-S1, S2 - ATVM Program.
+2.2.1, 2.2.2 - ATVM Program.
 Retool the ATVM loan program to specifically support industrial transitions.
-S1, S2 - 48C Tax Credit.
+2.2.1, 2.2.2 - 48C Tax Credit.
 Reauthorize and expand 48C to support ICE plant conversions.
-S1, S2 - Federal/State Partnerships.
-Establish a grants program to fund federal/state partnerships.
-S2, S4 - Develop Eco-Industrial Parks.
-Utilize the ATVM, 48C and other supports to encourage the development of eco-industrial parks.
-S2 - Establish an R&D Innovation Hub Tax Credit.
-S2 - State Tax Policy.
+2.2.1, 2.2.2 - Federal/State Partnerships.
+Establish a grants program to fund federal/ state partnerships.
+2.2.2, 2.2.4 - Develop Eco-Industrial Parks.
+Utilize the ATVM, 48C, and other supports to encourage the development of eco-industrial parks.
+2.2.2 - Establish an R&D Innovation Hub Tax Credit.
+2.2.2 - State Tax Policy.
 Support state impact analyses of state tax policy.
-S3 - Gas Tax Policy.
+2.2.3 - Gas Tax Policy.
 Support state and federal analyses of gas tax impacts.
-S3 - Equity Based Planning.
-Ensure equity-based planning at all levels on EV impacts.
-S4 - Expand and Electrify Public Transportation.
+2.2.3 - Equity Based Planning.
+Ensure equity-based planning at all levels of EV impacts.
+2.2.4 - Expand and Electrify Public Transportation.
+2.2.4

-Chapter 3: The Electrified Future
+2.3 The Electrified Future

-Section 1.
-The Electrified Future - EV infrastructure
+2.3.1 The Electrified Future: EV Infrastructure

-One of the most critical enablers for the widespread adoption of electric vehicles is the availability of Electric Vehicle Supply Equipment (EVSE).
-Currently, there are three main types of EVSE: Level 1 chargers (L1), Level 2 chargers (L2), and DC Fast Chargers (DCFC).
+One of the most critical enablers for the widespread adoption of electric vehicles is the availability of electric vehicle supply equipment (EVSE).
+Currently, there are three main types of EVSE: level 1 chargers (L1), level 2 chargers (L2), and direct current fast chargers (DCFC).
 Level 1 chargers generally serve one vehicle per day and fully charge an EV battery in 18-24 hours.
 Level 2 chargers can provide (close to) full power in 6-8 hours.
 In contrast, a DCFC can offer the same amount of energy in under one hour.

 Level 1 systems are used mainly for residential (and workplace) applications due to their slow charging speeds, especially for smaller batteries.
 Level 2 is beneficial for residential, public, and workplace installations.
-DCFC is intended for non-residential use but does have some inherent drawbacks despite its apparent convenience.
+DCFC is intended for non-residential use but does have some inherent drawbacks, despite its apparent convenience.
 Installation is costly, the energy requirements can be challenging for distribution providers, and rapid charging leads to quicker battery degradation.
 Therefore, DCFC may not be the go-to solution for many EV charging situations.
-While DCFC will continue to increase, Level 2 chargers currently make up most ESVE installations and will likely do so going forward.
+While DCFC will continue to increase, Level 2 chargers currently make up most EVSE installations and will likely do so going forward.

 A review of projections of EVSE needs suggests that for the country as a whole, one public or workplace L2 charge plug is needed for every 14 PEVs.
-One DCFC plug is necessary for every 236 PEVs (Hsu, Peter, & Nic, 2021) (Nicholas, Hall, & Lutsey, 2019) (U.S. Department of Energy, n.d.)
-(Natural Resources Defense Council, 2020) (Hardman, et al., 2018) (Crisostomo, Krell, Lu, & Ramesh, 2021).
-Projections for the three-state area of Indiana, Michigan, and Ohio are rare.
-The Department of Energy's Alternative Fuels Data Center EVI-Pro Lite, benchmarked to 2016 data, suggests when plug-in electric vehicles constitute 10 percent of total vehicles in use, the region will need one public or workplace L2 charge plug per 38 PEVs, and one DCFC plug for every 466 PEVs (U.S. Department of Energy, n.d.).
+One DCFC plug is necessary for every 236 PEVs (Hsu, Peter, and Nic, 2021; Nicholas, Hall, and Lutsey 2019; U.S. Department of Energy, n.d.; Natural Resources Defense Council 2020; Hardman et al. 2018; Crisostomo, Krell, Lu, and Ramesh 2021).
+Projections for the tristate region of Indiana, Michigan, and Ohio are rare.
+The Department of Energy's Alternative Fuels Data Center EVI-Pro Lite, benchmarked to 2016 data, suggests that when plug-in electric vehicles constitute 10 percent of total vehicles in use, the region will need one public or workplace L2 charge plug per 38 PEVs and one DCFC plug for every 466 PEVs (U.S. Department of Energy, n.d.).

-A newer source, an ICCT publication from 2019, anticipates that by 2025, within major metropolitan areas in this three-state region, open public or workplace L2 charge plugs will be needed for every 14 plug-in electric vehicles.
-One fast-charge plug will be required for every 210 plug-in electric vehicles (Nicholas, Hall, & Lutsey, 2019).
+A newer source, an ICCT publication from 2019, anticipates that by 2025, within major metropolitan areas in this tristate region, open public or workplace L2 charge plugs will be needed for every 14 plug-in electric vehicles.
+One fast-charge plug will be required for every 210 plug-in electric vehicles (Nicholas, Hall, and Lutsey 2019).